justincroser/update/fedora all/README.md

 ### Dependancies
 Neofetch only plus Piholes(disabled on all by default) / Flatpak / Snaps if used I have made separate files for each individual case you just need to download the correct one with the enabled dependencies.

-### Compatible with
-Works with Debian / Ubuntu / and Fedora based systems.
-For the master file you must remove the # for what is needed unless you download the file for your required use case which is should be enabled out of the box so to speak.

 ### How to run the script
 Just place the update.sh file in your home directory then open up a terminal and run as sudo ie `sudo bash update.sh` it will then proceed to run the commands all for you one after the other so you don't have to write seperate lines in the terminal.
 If it does not run make sure it is able to run as an executable either CHMOD + x the file or right click on it and toggle executable as program.